Tennis-Djokovic cruises into semis where Bautista Agut awaits | Sports-Games

 "After the first set, I was thinking a lot of bad things," he said with a laugh.
 "I had to fight a lot in the second set.
 It was a really tough match."
 In other quarter-final matches, Greek fourth seed Stefanos Tsitsipas advanced after Reilly Opelka, who was leading 6-5, retired due to a knee injury.

-Tsitsipas will play Canada's Milos Raonic, a 4-6 7-6(2) 7-5 winner over Serbian Filip Krajinovic, for a spot in the final.
+Tsitsipas will play Milos Raonic, a 4-6 7-6(2) 7-5 winner over Serbian Filip Krajinovic, for a spot in the final.
+Raonic, a former world number three, said he considered not playing his quarter-final in solidarity with the protests over the police shooting of Jacob Blake, a Black man, in the city of Kenosha, Wisconsin, on Sunday.

+The Canadian urged players and administrators to join hands and take an unified stand following Naomi Osaka's decision to pull out of her semi-final in protest over racial injustice.
+"I think a bigger demonstration needs to happen and a bigger disturbance needs to happen," said Raonic, who was speaking before the tennis governing bodies jointly announced the postponement of Thursday's fixtures.

+"I think it's about everybody being on the same page.
+If three guys, four guys step up tomorrow, but everything continues as normal on Monday when the U.S. Open starts, you know, have we taken that next small step after not playing the first day?"